- Of the LGBTQ+ attorneys at the Firm, 9 are partners, 3 are counsel, and 60 are associates in the U.S. and London offices.

 Programs and Policies

 Weil is unique among law firms for holding Firmwide individual affinity group conferences for career development, client and law student networking, and strategic planning.
-The most recent WeilPride conference was held in September 2018 in Washington, DC.
+The most recent WeilPride conference was held in June 2023 in New York.
 Highlights include:

 Client & Alumni Development